akaashdash/kansformers/README.md

 The `model-5-7-2024-3.pt` checkpoint uses: `model_type = 'gpt-nano', C.model.block_size = 128`
 - This model is trained on [openwebtext](https://huggingface.co/datasets/Skylion007/openwebtext)
+- Used ~11GB vRAM

+The `model-5-7-2024-4.pt` checkpoint uses: `model_type = 'gpt-nano', C.model.block_size = 256`
+- This model is trained on [openwebtext](https://huggingface.co/datasets/Skylion007/openwebtext)
-- Used ~10GB vRAM
+- Used ~25GB vRAM

 ## Observations
+### Training RAM
 - Doubling the block size (context window) doubled the amount of RAM required to train

+### Block/Model Size vs. Loss/Generations
 - Both the 128 and 256 block sizes for `gpt-micro` sit at the similar low 6.xxxx loss values when training stops, although 256 does slightly better by reaching high 5.xxxx
     - Could indicate that model size makes more of a difference than block size
-        - Need to try a smaller/larger model to see if this is true.
+    - Outputs were significantly better for 256 block size
+- Training a smaller model, `gpt-nano` with block size 128 gives a mid 6.xxxx loss and terrible outputs
+    - Training with block size 256 gives the same loss and output quality
+    - Could indicate that block size and model size must scale up together to see noticeable difference

 - When setting temperature to below 1, text becomes full of special characters; When setting to above 1, text becomes gibberish
     - Could be an issue with model size or temperature is not having desired effects

 ## Notes
 - I trained the model on a single L4 GPU with high ram in Google Colab
     - Due to this computing constraint, I had to train a tiny version of the model
-- Checkpoint `model-5-7-2024-2.pt` was trained on a single high-ram A100 in Google Colab
+- Checkpoints `model-5-7-2024-2.pt` and `model-5-7-2024-4.pt` were trained on a single high-ram A100 in Google Colab
 - Efficient KAN is used as it is currently the strongest implementation of KAN: [benchmarks](https://github.com/Jerry-Master/KAN-benchmarking)
     - I had initially planned to use some c/c++ implementation of KAN to improve times but benchmarks show that current implementation is acceptable
     - I am not sure if there is any benchmark of the model memory footprint (not forward/backward pass memory) across the implementations, but I assume efficient KAN will still be the best
+- Early stopping was used due to its proven effectiveness in LLMs: [paper](https://arxiv.org/abs/2001.08361)
+- Randomization is important, the dataset uses sampling and no seed is set

 ## Future Work
 - Increase compute